 Remote Peristaltic Pump Monitoring through the IoT Increases Productivity and Reduces Costs in R&D and Pilot Plant Operations

 Today’s research and development is becoming more demanding.
 Companies need to find ways to increase their throughput without corresponding budget increases.
 At the same time, samples are more valuable than ever, so loss of a single batch can cost tens of thousands of dollars.
 R&D managers have been traditionally faced with two choices: leave their experiments running overnight unattended and risk loss of a valuable sample, or stop their work at the end of the day losing valuable productivity.
-Advances in remote monitoring through the Internet of things (IoT) have eliminated the need for a physical presence in fluid handling research and development, giving researchers the ability to remotely achieve much of the same control and monitoring they need in their workflow—whether that be preparation, fermentation, harvesting, or purification.
+Advances in remote monitoring through the Internet of things (IoT) have eliminated the need for a physical presence in fluid handling research and development, giving researchers the ability to remotely achieve much of the same monitoring they need in their workflow—whether that be preparation, fermentation, harvesting, or purification.

 With the growth in Internet connectivity, peristaltic pumps and other fluid handling instruments can now be monitored by way of cloud services from anywhere in the world.
 Fluid handling equipment is now able to send read-only indication of operational parameters and status conditions viewable through an applet on any Internet-connected device.
 Monitoring of these parameters and conditions can give researchers peace of mind that their experiment is running exactly how they left it upon leaving the lab or pilot plant.
 It also allows multitasking during longer dispensing runs as the researcher can perform other critical tasks in their workflow in other locations while being able to confirm exactly how much time is left in their dispensing run.